squeakycleanfreshie-cloud/StudyTotem/README.md

 **What is my Story?**
 I am a school student in Sydney, Australia, and I like to study, but I always find myself getting distracted doing other stuff instead of studying.

-TimeColourEffect0–5 minCool blueSteady — warming up5–25 minGreenBreathing — in the zone25–50 minPurpleBreathing slower — deep work50+ minGoldSlow pulse — achievement mode
+💙 0–5 min Cool blue — warming up
+💚 5–25 min Green — in the zone
+💜 25–50 min Purple — deep work
+💛 50+ min Gold — achievement mode

 **How Do You Make/Assemble it?**
 1. 3D print the hollow body, with the lid a seperate print